uwblueprint/building-up-client/.github/pull_request_template.md

-A simple PR template help you create meaningful PRs.
+A simple PR template to help you create meaningful PRs.
 This is just a guide, you can add/remove content as needed

 ## Description